Grand Secretary

 RETURNS

-Annual Returns were received from all Chartered Lodges on time or within a reasonable period thereafter with the exception of the following fourteen Lodges who still have not sent in the report for 2022: St. Paul Lodge No. 3, St. Paul; Chain Lake Lodge No. 64, Fairmont; Mystic Star Lodge No. 69, Rushford; Golden Fleece Lodge No. 89, Litchfield; Antiquity Lodge No. 91, Redwood Falls; Libanus Lodge No. 96, St. James; Bethel Lodge No. 103, Lake Crystal; Ben Franklin Lodge No. 114, Luverne; Golden Sheaf Lodge No. 133, Morris; Canby Lodge No. 147, Canby; Crescent Lodge No. 207, Staples; Fides Lodge No. 246, Sanborn; Red River Lodge No. 292, E. Grand Forks; Nashwauk Lodge No. 331, Nashwauk.
+Annual Returns were received from all Chartered Lodges on time or within a reasonable period thereafter with the exception of the following fourteen Lodges who still have not sent in the report for 2023: St. Paul Lodge No. 3, St. Paul; Chain Lake Lodge No. 64, Fairmont; Mystic Star Lodge No. 69, Rushford; Constellation Lodge No. 81, Alexandria; Golden Fleece Lodge No. 89, Litchfield; Antiquity Lodge No. 91, Redwood Falls; Fraternal Lodge No. 92, Princeton; Libanus Lodge No. 96, St. James; Fraternity Lodge No. 101, Worthington; Canby Lodge No. 147, Canby; Jasper Lodge No. 164, Rush City; Arcana Lodge No. 187, Minneapolis; Mystic Lodge No. 213, Aitkin; Red River Lodge No. 292, E. Grand Forks.

 MEMBERSHIP RECAPITULATION